nuitrcs/intro_r_workshop/README.md

 To do so, start R, then run the commands in `packagelist.r` and `downloads.r` (modify the file path in `downloads.r` first).
 If you need assistance, please contact the workshop instructor before the workshop.

+# Other Resources

+An extensive list of good R resources can be found in the [main R workshop repository](https://github.com/nuitrcs/rworkshops).

 # Notices